 The Vesper is the dry martini cocktail ordered by Ian Fleming's British Secret Service agent James Bond.
-Daniel Craig specified the recipe in his debut as 007 just as Fleming penned it in his 1953 book – Casino Royale.
+Daniel Craig specified the recipe in his 007 debut just as Fleming penned in his 1953 book – Casino Royale.

 Recipe for James Bond's Vesper Martini